biopragmatics/oquat/docs/invalids/prefix/fma.md

-# MP
+# fma: Foundational Model of Anatomy

+This page summarize the different resources that reference `fma` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 2 resources,
-The following 1 variants were found: ['FMA']
+1 variants on the standard prefix were found: ['FMA'].

-## `clao`
+## `clao`: Collembola Anatomy Ontology

-Identifiers for this prefix are given correctly in Collembola Anatomy Ontology.
+Identifiers for this prefix are given incorrectly correctly in `clao`.

 | external_xref   |   usages_count | usages                                              |
 |-----------------|----------------|-----------------------------------------------------|
 | `FMA:C34070`    |              1 | [CLAO:0001186](https://bioregistry.io/CLAO:0001186) |

-## `uberon`
+## `uberon`: Uber Anatomy Ontology

-Identifiers for this prefix are given correctly in Uber Anatomy Ontology.
+Identifiers for this prefix are given incorrectly correctly in `uberon`.

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                                                           |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|